Using the File Vault and SharePoint integration

 • Each user doesn't have to store their own copy, clogging up your file servers.

 • It's all managed through a single security system.
-You don't have to synchronise multiple logins to ensure everyone has access to what they need.
+You don't have to synchronise multiple sign-ins to ensure everyone has access to what they need.

 The advantages of linking to files on a SharePoint server are:

 • If you already use a SharePoint server, then you don't need to worry about two working with two different file storage systems.
-(Note that if you are using Microsoft Team, then it uses SharePoint as it underlying file storage and sharing mechanism.)
+(Note that if you are using Microsoft Teams, then it uses SharePoint as its underlying file storage and sharing mechanism.)

 • You can use Microsoft's 'live editing' features for all Office 365 documents.